CrimeCrimeBoulder King Soopers Shooting

 Actions

-Boulder King Soopers mass shooting gunman found guilty on multiple counts first-degree murder, other charges
+Boulder King Soopers mass shooting gunman guilty on all counts, sentenced to life in prison

 This decision came in the wake of 10 days of testimony that included psychologists, psychiatrists, survivors, and the defendant’s family members.